Apiquet/utils/README.md

 - a program to uncompress files (tar.gz, tar, zip, etc.)

 - a program to create gif files with several options

+- a program to manager videos with several options